Brendan Foster

-Sir Brendan Foster CBE (born 12 January 1948) is a British former long-distance runner, athletics commentator and road race organiser, who founded the Great North Run, one of the sport's most high profile half-marathon races.
-As an athlete, he won the bronze medal in the 10,000 metres at the 1976 Summer Olympics, and the gold medal in the 5,000 metres at the 1974 European Championships and the 10,000 metres at the 1978 Commonwealth Games.
-He later provided commentary and analysis on athletics, particularly long-distance events, for BBC Sport after his running career ended.
+Sir Brendan Foster CBE (born 12 January 1948) is a British former long-distance runner, athletics commentator and road race organiser.
+He founded the Great North Run, one of the sport's most high profile half-marathon races.
+As an athlete, he won the bronze medal in the 10,000 metres at the 1976 Summer Olympics and the gold medal in the 5,000 metres at the 1974 European Championships and the 10,000 metres at the 1978 Commonwealth Games.
+He later provided commentary and analysis on athletics, particularly long-distance events, for BBC Sport.

 Early life

 Educated at St Joseph's RC Grammar School in Hebburn, the University of Sussex and Carnegie College of Physical Education, Foster returned to St Joseph's Grammar School as a chemistry teacher.
 His pupils included footballer turned manager Phil Brown, whom he tried to encourage to take up running over football.